wyfo/apischema/docs/json_schema.md

 ### `default` annotation

 `default` annotation is not added automatically when a field has a default value (see [FAQ](#why-field-default-value-is-not-used-by-default-to-to-generate-json-schema)); `schema` `default` parameter must be used in order to make it appear in the schema.
-However `...` can be used as a placeholder to make *Apischema* use field default value; this one will be serialized — if serialization fails, error will be ignored as well as `default` annotation.
+However `...` can be used as a placeholder to make *apischema* use field default value; this one will be serialized — if serialization fails, error will be ignored as well as `default` annotation.

 ### Constraints validation